doobidoo/claude-memory-context/README.md

 - Only tagged and recent memories are included for conciseness
 - This script requires the Anthropic API, which is a paid service
 - Requires a running MCP Memory Service instance with populated memories
+- Auto-detection may not work with non-standard Claude Desktop installations

 ## Complete System Setup